thebrianbug/macro-notes/src/posts/link-case.md

 1. The problem that LINK provides a solution for is shared by almost every network, app, and token in all of crypto.
 2. LINK is already used by most successful and/or new projects in crypto.
 Many of the smartest and most capable developers in the world are working either directly on LINK or integrating it with their own blockchains.
-3. LINK is highly transparent both in and of itself and with its Oracles and so is likely to remain a trusted data source indefinitely.
+3. LINK is highly transparent both in and of itself and with its Providers and so is likely to remain a trusted data source indefinitely.

 ## Major Counterarguments

+1. Trusting outside data from a Provider in smart contracts inherently makes blockchain less secure.
+   - While this is perhaps true to some extent, it also vastly increases the total usefulness of the entire cryptocurrency ecosystem.
+The LINK system creates an open market of trusted parties where honest and timely participation is rewarded similar to the game theory inside most blockchains.
+Given a high enough fee the Providers should be adequately incentivized to supply any requested data.
+2. Too few Providers can participate in the system to provide a given data request, causing a risk of undue centralization.
+   - This is mostly a question of fees.
+For a sufficiently high fee any number of data sources should be able to be provided for almost any data feed.
+In practice, it is true that many projects currently rely on relatively few Providers that may be participating in a given niche.
+This has been exploited in the past via several DeFi projects and so projects are becoming much more careful about using more Providers for data feeds.

 ## Price Potential